leigh-jewell/dnaspaces_tester/README.md

 Cisco DNA Spaces accuracy and latency tester

 A small python script to test out  [Cisco DNA Spaces](https://dnaspaces.io).
-The script creates a web server using Flask to receive DNA Spaces location update notifications.
+The script creates a web server using Flask and connects to DNA Spaces Firehose API to receive location updates.
 It can then calculate the error distance and latency as a device is moved to a specific location on the map.

 ## Getting Started